Who wins the Terry Rozier vs. DeMar DeRozan matchup in tonight's game?

 DeMar DeRozan & the Bulls

-- DeMar DeRozan's numbers on the season are 22.4 points, 5.3 assists and 3.8 boards per contest.

-- The Bulls average 109.3 points per game (28th in the league) while giving up 112.1 per contest (ninth in the NBA).
-They have a -102 scoring differential overall and have been outscored by 2.8 points per game.
+- The Bulls have been outscored by 2.4 points per game (scoring 109.1 points per game to rank 28th in the league while allowing 111.5 per contest to rank sixth in the NBA) and have a -89 scoring differential overall.

-- Chicago falls short in the rebound battle by an average of 1.4 boards.
-It is pulling down 43.3 rebounds per game (21st in the league) compared to its opponents' 44.7 per outing.
+- Chicago loses the rebound battle by 1.4 boards on average. it records 43.2 rebounds per game, which ranks 21st in the league, while its opponents grab 44.6 per outing.

-- Chicago has committed 11.6 turnovers per game (third in NBA play), 2.3 fewer than the 13.9 it forces on average (eighth in the league).
+- Chicago has committed 11.7 turnovers per game (third in NBA play), 2.2 fewer than the 13.9 it forces on average (sixth in the league).

 Sportsbook Promo Codes